Hampshire football coach Alfie Morel jailed for child sex attacks

 A victim's mother told the BBC it was "your worst nightmare as a parent".

+Another parent said: "He was highly thought of.
+Everyone liked him, everyone trusted him, we thought he was great with the kids.
+We were totally groomed by him."

-His crimes - carried out over eight months in 2020 and 2021 - came to light when one of the victims, who was 12 at the time, told his mother Morel had sent him sexual messages.
+The crimes - carried out over eight months in 2020 and 2021 - came to light when one of the victims, who was 12 at the time, told his mother Morel had sent him sexual messages.

 The boy revealed the coach had committed a sex act in front of him, sexually assaulted him and bribed him to perform sex acts on him in exchange for money or Fifa football video games points.

 Prosecutors said Morel had targeted boys who were "vulnerable and insecure" and had divulged personal information about his own mental health to gain leverage.

-He carried out the abuse in the victims' homes and in his car.
+He carried out abuse in the victims' homes and in his car.

-At one point during the sentencing hearing, the judge told Morel to "stop smirking".
+At one point during the sentencing hearing at Portsmouth Crown Court, the judge told Morel to "stop smirking".

 One parent read out a victim impact statement and said her son had remained "tormented" since the abuse.